LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 Quicksort a.k.a.
 Partition Sort
 ----------------------------------

 This sort is a more advanced example that uses *recursion*.
+We list it because it is one of the best sorts for *random* data, having an *average* time behavior of :math:`O(N  \log N)`.
+Quicksort is a rather interesting case.
+While it has an excellent average behavior, it has a worst case performance of :math:`O(N ^2)`.

 .. later

-   We're going to explain it
-   elsewhere in our book.

    We'll have a bit more to say about this algorithm in our discussion of recursion.

-Quicksort is a rather interesting case.
-It is often perceived to be one of the best sorting algorithms but, in practice, has a worst case performance also on the order :math:`O(N ^2)`.
-When the data are randomly sorted (as in our experiments) it does better at :math:`O(N  \log N)`.

 .. literalinclude:: ../source/examples/sorting/sorting.cs
    :start-after: chunk-quicksort-begin
    :end-before: chunk-quicksort-end
    :linenos:

+Though the initial call is to sort an entire array, this is accomplished by dealing with sections, so the main work is done in the version with the two extra parameters, giving the lowest and highest index considered.

+It picks an arbitrary element as *pivot*, and then swaps elements with values above and below the pivot until the array is in three sections:

+#. elements <= pivot;
+#. elements equal to pivot
+#. elements >= pivot.

+Though sections 1 and 3 are not sorted, there are no inversions *between* them, so only the smaller sections 1 and 3 need to be sorted *separately*, and only then if they have at least two elements.
+They can be sorted with the same function, just with a smaller range of indices to deal with in each case.
+These *recursive* calls end when a part it reduced to one element.

 .. index::
    single: Random